cantikapf/IR-study-companion/_chapters/050-wto-and-trade-diplomacy/020-transformation-diplomacy-trade.md

 title: Three Transformation of Diplomacy and International Trade
 slug: transformation-diplomacy-trade
 abstract: International trade and diplomacy are intertwined, with diplomacy playing a crucial role in facilitating and governing trade relationships.
 This chapter explores the transformation of diplomacy and its impact on international trade, highlighting the emergence of non-state actors and the challenges and opportunities they bring to trade diplomacy.
+simple_summary: "Imagine the world as a giant marketplace where everyone is buying and trading snacks.
+This chapter explains how countries make money, trade their 'snacks' (goods and services), and why some countries end up with more snacks than others."
 ---

 ## Introduction

-International trade refers to the exchange of goods, services, and capital across national borders and territories.
+**International** **trade** refers to the exchange of goods, services, and capital across national borders and territories.
 Historically, international trade emerged and evolved gradually, expanding in scope and scale over the centuries.
 In the early 19 th century, international trade accounted for around 2% of total global economic output.
 However, by the year 2000, the share of international trade had risen dramatically to approximately 35% of the world's gross domestic product.

 This steady growth underscores the rising indispensability of international trade as a core component of the global economy.
 Trade enables people worldwide to find employment, earn income, produce goods and services, and invest and consume the fruits of economic activity.
 Without the flows of international trade, global economic prosperity on the scale witnessed today would not be feasible.
 The steep increase in the ratio of trade to overall economic output symbolizes the growing necessity for diverse populations across the world to connect, overcome differences, and engage in commercial exchange and business relationships with each other.